 Reply: a) Yes.
 Thailand is considering introducing digital sound broadcasting.

 b) The system standard is not specified yet.
-However, there is a plan to conduct a field test using DAB+ as specified in System A of Recommendation ITU-R BS.1114.

 c) No proposed date to start the commercial digital radio.
-The field trial will start within 2014.
+Under study for DAB+ trial in VHF band III (174 MHz – 230 MHz)

-d) Not yet specified.
+d) N/A

 e) Thailand is considering using VHF Band III for digital sound broadcasting and will conduct the field trial using this band.

-f) None.
+f) N/A

 g) It is likely that the frequency range 174-230 MHz is required for digital sound broadcasting in the future.

-h) Not yet decided.
+h) N/A

 i) Due to the shortage of spectrum for FM Radio and the congestion of analogue sound broadcasting stations (both authorized licenses and trial licenses) in VHF Band II, the transition to digital sound broadcasting might be a solution to this issue.
 However, the spectrum requirement for digital sound broadcasting is not yet calculated.

-j) N/A
+j) No switch-off plan for analogue sound broadcasting

 14) a) Are the terrestrial sound broadcasting bands also shared with other primary services in your country?